Korn-Jacob/mazegeneration-test/README.md

-# mazegeneration-test
+# Maze Generation Test
-my first attempt at maze generation
+This is my first attempt at maze generation and at graph theory algorithms in general (using randomized DFS), with a demo in flask.